ProjectorRays/ProjectorRays/README.md

 Development builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).

-To use it, drop a movie or cast file on `projectorrays.exe`.
-ProjectorRays will output `.ls` files with decompiled source code in the same folder as the movie.
+To use it, run `projectorrays.exe INPUT_FILE OUTPUT_FILE`.
+ProjectorRays will take the input file, unprotect/decompress it, restore its source code, and output it to the specified location.
+The outputted file can then be opened in Director.

 ### *nix

-Install Boost 1.72.0 or later, zlib, and nlohmann JSON.
+Install Boost 1.72.0 or later, nlohmann JSON, mpg123, and zlib.
 Run `make` to build.

-To use it, run `./projectorrays FILE`.
-ProjectorRays will output `.ls` files with decompiled source code in the current working directory.
+To use it, run `./projectorrays INPUT_FILE OUTPUT_FILE`.
+ProjectorRays will take the input file, unprotect/decompress it, restore its source code, and output it to the specified location.
+The outputted file can then be opened in Director.

 ## Credits